gamejolt/doc-help/src/dev-thumbnails/index.md

     - _Tip:_ This will help if you're not using our cropping tool.
 You can find the necessary height by taking the image's current width and multiplying it by 0.5625.
 - The maximum file size is 3MB.
 If your file is larger, try compressing and/or optimizing the image.
 - Your file must be a PNG, JPG, or a GIF.
 PNGs yield the best image quality.
-- Animated GIFs are supported, so you can show gamers a preview of your game in motion when they hover over the thumbnail.
+- **Animated GIFs are supported.** Let gamers see a preview of your game in motion when they hover over the thumbnail.
 - Only use an original image created or captured by you or your team.

 ## Choosing a thumbnail image